ASUNDHARRAJAN/NodeJs/README.md

 # App Setup

-* Clone this repository by executing git clone
+* Clone this repository by executing git clone https://github.com/ASUNDHARRAJAN/NodeJs.git in your console.
 * Enter the project directory with cd NodeJs-master.
 * Run npm install to install all the project's dependencies.